 If you’ve visited Costa Rica before, you most definitely have eaten gallo pinto, the traditional breakfast of the country.
-If you want to bring some pura vida to your kitchen, here is our Costa Rican gallo pinto recipe thanks to Yeison’s brother..
+If you want to bring some pura vida to your kitchen, here is our Costa Rican gallo pinto recipe (given to us by Yeison’s brother).
 All the ingredients are easy to find: rice, beans, onion, cilantro and green pepper.

-Having a Costa Rican partner means I needed to learn how to make gallo pinto so I made sure to ask Yeison’s Costa Rican family who makes delicious pinto!
+Having a Costa Rican husband means I needed to learn how to make gallo pinto so I made sure to ask Yeison’s family for an easy but delicious recipe so I can make this dish for him.

 Costa Rican Gallo Pinto Recipe